Terrible blow where driest winds circling it (8)

 'terrible blow' is the definition.

 'disaster' can be an answer for 'blow' (I've seen this before).
-I'm not sure about the 'terrible' bit.
+I am unsure of the 'terrible' bit.

 'driest winds circling it' is the wordplay.